pk-sarker/system-design/README.md

 ### Partitioning criteria

+**Horizontal Partitioning**:\
+Horizontal partitioning is also known as **sharding**.
+In horizontal partitioning a table is divided into multiple smaller tables.
+Each table is a separate data store, and it contains the same number of columns, but fewer rows.

+Partitioning happens based on a key, usually we call it partitioning key or sharding key.

+The most important factor is the choice of a sharding key.
+It can be difficult to change the key after the system is in operation.
+The key must ensure that data is partitioned to spread the workload as evenly as possible across the shards.

 ### Partitioning Strategies

+There are three fundamental data distribution methods as basic partitioning strategies that control how data is placed into individual partitions:
+1) Range
+2) Hash
+3) List

+4) Round-robin
+5) Composite

 **Reference**\
-The content is mostly by the @author and mixture of contents from [Wikipedia](https://en.wikipedia.org/), [Medium](https://medium.com/), [System Design Primer](https://github.com/donnemartin/system-design-primer) and some random blogs.
+The content is mostly by the @author and mixture of contents from [Wikipedia](https://en.wikipedia.org/), [Medium](https://medium.com/), [System Design Primer](https://github.com/donnemartin/system-design-primer), [Microsoft technical documentation](https://docs.microsoft.com/en-ca/) and some random blogs.